WE ARE OPEN FOR THE 2025 SEASON

 10,000-30,000 Scoville units.

 Bright yellow banana shaped pods will cover your 2' plant.
 Lemon flavors come through first before the spice hits.
 These make excellent dried spices for fish and chicken, hot sauces, and chopped up fresh in your dishes.
-A staple in our garden for three years now.
-Seeds from Baker Creek.
+A staple in our garden for years now.

 15,000-30,000 Scoville units.

 These are some of the hottest jalapenos out there.
 They are miniature jalapeno peppers measuring 1.5-2 inches that start off green, ripen to a dark purple, and then finally a bright red.
 The flavor starts with a sweet, complex nuttiness before the heat sets in.
-Give this plant some room as it can grow into a large plant and will reward you with hundreds of pods.
-Seeds and info from Bohica Pepper Hut.
+Give this plant some room as it can grow into a large plant and will reward you with hundreds of pods. .

 15,000-30,000 Scoville units.